 - MM: Good stealth, Darkvision, and better climbing than anything else thanks to Spider Climb.
 Flight is generally a better option, but sometimes you need to hang on a ceiling.

 - MM: Keen Sight and Smell, and Pack Tactics on a flying creature, but Eagle is better for combat and Owl is better for scouting.

 - MM: Good Perception and Stealth, plus Keen Hearing and Smell.
 Unfortunately, with no special movement types it’s not an effective scout form.

 This CR is a difficult middle-ground, mostly populated by larger version of CR 0 options.
 CR 0 has better scouting options because smaller creatures can more easily access small areas, and all Druids have access to higher CRs to get better combat forms.

 Flying Snake is really the only useful option here because it can do so much with a single form.

-- Pony: Camel is faster.
+- MM: Camel is faster.